mstark/eve_open_api/docs/LocationApi.md

 Get character online

-Checks if the character is currently online  --- Alternate route: `/dev/characters/{character_id}/online/`  Alternate route: `/v2/characters/{character_id}/online/`  --- This route is cached for up to 60 seconds
+Checks if the character is currently online  --- Alternate route: `/v2/characters/{character_id}/online/`  --- This route is cached for up to 60 seconds

 ### Example
 ```ruby